 Foods to Avoid

-Not all foods are safe during pregnancy, there are a few things you should avoid eating:
+Not all foods are safe during pregnancy.
+The following are foods and/or preparations you should avoid:

 - Certain types of fish- shark, swordfish, anything high in mercury